dasetiawan/ESP32-DHT11/README.md

 Data temperature and humidity from sensor is show in serial monitor

 # ESP32 DHT11 WiFi
-Data on ESP32 is converted into JSON file format and then sent to the MQTT broker (in this project I use Eclipse Mosquitto) via WiFi.
+Data on ESP32 is converted into JSON file format and then sent to the MQTT broker (in this project I use Eclipse Mosquitto) via WiFi